giuliacencetti/Infection_pattern/README.md

 Hypergraph generation:

+Generate_aggregated_graphs.ipynb is a Jupyter notebook to generate graphs starting from data like Sociopatterns, which come in a shape "i j t"
-Find_cliques_aggregate_save_hyperedges.ipynb is a Jupyter notebook to generate hypergraphs strating from data like Sociopatterns, which come in a shape "i j t"
+Generate_aggregated_hypergraphs.ipynb is a Jupyter notebook to generate hypergraphs starting from data like Sociopatterns, which come in a shape "i j t"